A war of traditional art vs digital art has been long waging since digital art has come into existence?

 9. Keeps The Artwork Safe

-But this is not the case with digital art.
-Here, there’s no chance of spoiling your artwork accidentally (there’s the “undo” button)
+You see with digital art there’s no chance of spoiling your artwork accidentally (there’s always going to be an “undo” button)

 You can keep a backup of your data or revert the mistakes easily (just don’t spill water on your laptop!)